What is NTSE ?

-NTSE or National Talent Search Examination is a national level exam conducted by the National Council of Educational Research and Training (NCERT).
-This exam is conducted only for 10th standard students .The objective of the exam is to provide scholarships to the exemplary students studying in class 10th.
-Moreover, it a matter of great honor and prestige for students to be known as the nation’s talent.
-This exam is conducted in two different stages – Stage I and II.
+NTSE or National Talent Search Examination conducted by the National Council of Educational Research and Training (NCERT).
+It is a national level exam, conducted only for 10th standard students .The objective of the exam is to provide scholarships to the exemplary students studying in class 10th.
+It is a matter of great honour and esteem for students to be known as the nation’s talent.
+The exam is conducted in two stages – Stage I and II.

 The Stage 1 exam is a state-level exam and is conducted by all the Indian states and UTs.
-Stage II is a National Level exam conducted by NCERT.
-Only those students who qualify in NTSE stage 1 will be eligible to write the Stage II exam.
+NCERT conducts Stage 2 exam which is a National level examination.
+Only those students who qualify in NTSE stage 1 will be eligible to appear for the Stage II exam.